bmillare/dj/README.md

 the inability to dynamically change the native dependencies during runtime without affecting multiple clojure instances.
 There is a lack of scoping native dependencies at the jvm level.

+# TODO

+* figure out how to make repositories-urls easier to manage

+* decouple clojure-version of dj with clojure-version with project

+* create utilities to search remote repositories for available jars

 # File Directory Structure